ipwnosx/Saily/README.md

   - MAKE SURE TO UNDERSTAND BUILD SCRIPT IN EACH TARGET

 Known issue:
+  - Any repo that failed to load may cause a bad build of root packages.
   - WebKit crash may still exists.
   - DPKG with Chimera may report device status in known format and casuing crash.

+# All known issue was fixed in 0.2 and will not be public available at nearly future.

 Target:
   - Jailbroken devices running iOS 11 +